Add to Your Teaching License with an Online Elementary Math Degree

 WGU's M.A. in Mathematics Education is an affordable, online math master's program that prepares you to teach math effectively from kindergarten through sixth grade.
 (The specific grade levels you will be eligible to teach depend on your state’s licenses and endorsements.)
 Our math master's curriculum focuses on the importance of teaching math to elementary school students and making math relevant and understandable for young minds.

 WGU is the nation’s largest provider of math and science teaching degrees.
-Our M.A. for elementary school math teachers was designed (and is regularly updated) with input from experts on our Education Program Council, who know what it takes to successfully teach K-6 mathematics.
+Our graduate degree for elementary school math teachers was designed (and is regularly updated) with input from experts on our Education Program Council, who know what it takes to successfully teach K-6 mathematics.
 This curriculum is nationally recognized by the National Council of Teachers of Mathematics (NCTM).

 This program is specifically designed for working adult students, so you can honor your current work and family responsibilities while completing your coursework.